This is where you can create and maintain custom fields that are used throughout the system based on your requirements.

 For example, this is what you might see if you click on Opportunity Fields.

-You will then be prompted to add the field details.
+With the Edit Field screen open, you will then be prompted to add the field details.

 Display Type: Determines how the field works.
 Refer to the Display Type section of this guide for more info.

 Description: For setup use only.
 Appears when editing a field to retain a description of what the field is used for.

 Hint: If populated, appears below the fields display type function.

 Default Value: Will populate the field with a predetermined value that can be changed later.